jelle-westra/tobbo/README.md

 - Capsules (rectangles with a circular cap)

 # TO-DO
+- Comment the code
 - Write a proper readme
 - Make use of the defined domain everywhere instead of hardcoding values
-- Make a logging system that logs all settings/state of the procedure
+- Make a logging system that logs all settings/state of the procedure, including the software version
 - Add live plotting again
 - Make into python package
 - Implement the geo from mask to see how discrete will do